 There is no white privilege, there is only American privilege, a privilege bestowed not by the color of one’s skin, but by being born American.
-Being an American goes far more deeply than skin color, than race.
+The priceless legacy of all Americans—if they accept it–goes far more deeply than skin color, than race.
 All Americans, born here or lawfully naturalized, have won the lottery of life.
 They are inheritors of the sacrifices, the energy, the determination, the brilliance of every American that came before them, that gave the last full measure of devotion that they might be born, give their contribution to the great work begun by the Founders, and in their turn, return home to the Father Of All.

 It was this urge that killed nearly 3000 Americans on 9-11.
 It is this urge that kills countless human beings around the world today, and that pits American against American in our cities, on our streets, in our restaurants and in the halls of legislatures.
 It is this urge that cries: “black lives matter,” while denying the inestimable value of all lives.
 It is this urge that exalts and frees vicious criminals while persecuting and abolishing the police.
-It is this urge that shuts down our national economy, that wastes American lives, all for transient, pathetic political power.
+It is this urge that lays waste to our economy, that wastes American lives, all for transient, pathetic political power.

 We face, this year, this September 11, unprecedented threats to liberty.
+Our borders are wide open, and millions, including those who mean us harm, pour over them.
 God grant us the wisdom to identify our actual enemies, domestic and foreign, and the will to forever crush them, that evil will not win.